grscheller/scheller-linux-archive/devel/fpInScalaBook/readme.txt

 I am doing this in a another (local) GIT repo.
 As I make progress, I will periodically make snapshots for my public repo.

-Libraries are under "src", test objects are under "test".
+Libraries are under "src/main", test objects are under "src/test".
 These tests just exercise the libraries I write.

 Run code:
   $ sbt test:run
   $ sbt run

-The version of sbt I am currently using: 0.13.13
+The versions of sbt, scala, and java I am currently using:
-The version of scala and java are:

   $ sbt sbtVersion
   [info] Set current project to root (in build file:/home/geoff/devel/learn/learnScala/fpInScalaBook/)